Madonna of the Pomegranate: History

 The Madonna of the Pomegranate is a painting by the Italian Renaissance artist, Alessandro di Mariano di Vanni dei Filipepi (1445–1510), better known as Sandro Botticelli.
 Botticelli was born and raised in Florence, where he spent a majority of his life as one of the most admired artists of the Florentine Renaissance.
 In Botticelli's early teenage years, he withdrew from his studies to begin training as an artist.
 Botticelli began his training under one of the most influential painters in Florence, Fra Filippo Lippi (1406–1469).
 Lippi was well protected in Florence by the well known, powerful Medici family; he also created works for convents and churches.
 Lippi was well known for his line clarity and the use of female figures, which is significant because it had a great influence on Botticelli's style.
 Botticelli was already an established artist during the time of the creation of the Madonna of the Pomegranate.
-The painting may be commissioned by the Massai di Camera Magistrates, an administrative body of the Florentine Repbulic, for their Audience Hall.
+The painting may be commissioned by the Massai di Camera Magistrates, an administrative body of the Florentine Republic, for their Audience Hall.
 In the 17th century, the painting became part of the collection of Cardinal Leopoldo de' Medici, and has been in the collection of the Uffizi since 1780.